Campaigns & Cases > Stop Polluters > Power Plant Cases > Power Plant Fish Kills

 Power Plant Fish Kills

 Power plants kill fish in staggering numbers.
 Every year, power plants withdraw more than 70 trillion gallons of water from U.S. oceans, rivers, lakes and reservoirs killing billions of adult and juvenile fish and shellfish, larvae, eggs and other organisms.
-The Hudson River alone loses more than 1.2 trillion gallons a year to power plants: That’s 5 billion gallons of biologically rich tidal River water per day during times of peak use!
+More than 1.2 trillion gallons is withdrawn from the Hudson River by power plants alone.
+That’s 5 billion gallons of biologically rich tidal River water per day during times of peak use!

 Power plants kill many billions of organisms each year, including a sizable portion of the Hudson’s newly spawned fish populations, by withdrawing this massive volume of water to cool their facilities and discharging heated water back into the rivers, lakes and reservoirs.
 These massive water withdrawals and the resulting fish mortality have been one of the Hudson River’s most contentious and important battles for almost 30 years.